-Investment returns are likely to remain low by historical standards during 2021/22 and over the next few years however many factors can still impact that forecast.

-Low investment rates also means low borrowing rates.
-As the Authority is a net borrowers the impact of low rates is therefore beneficial overall.
+Investment returns are likely to remain low by historical standards during 2022/23 and beyond however many factors can impact that forecast.
+Low rates also means low borrowing rates.
+As the Authority is a net borrower the impact of low rates is therefore beneficial overall.